-We focus on rapidly transitioning production processes across the product lifecycle with our APEX Technology & Manufacturing Platform.
+We focus on rapidly transitioning manufacturing processes across the product development lifecycle with our APEX Technology & Manufacturing Platform.
 Our manufacturing capabilities make it possible to efficiently advance new AAV therapeutics - turning research and early development into clinical programs, and then therapeutics that address patients in need.

 Design and Engineering

 To target each specific indication, Frontera designs AAV gene therapy vectors accordingly using various approaches including gene replacement, gene silencing, gene editing, antibody expression, or a combination of multiple approaches.
 Frontera’s vector biology research team optimizes various elements of the recombinant AAV vector genome in order to increase expression, enhance activity, and/or reduce immunogenicity.
 Through gene expression cassette optimization, we have achieved high expression of transgene which could potentially enhance gene therapy efficacy and/or reduce vector dose which in turn improve the safety of our gene therapy products.

 The AAV capsid is the primary interface between the virus containing the payload and the target cells.
 The effectiveness of AAV is largely determined by the molecular interactions between the capsid and target cell surface receptors and subsequent downstream events following particle internalization.
 AAV capsid structures can be engineered to efficiently target certain cell types or even specific cell organelles such as mitochondria.
 At Frontera, we design and select the optimal capsids based on tissue specificity, transduction efficiency, safety, and manufacturing scalability to ensure successful delivery of the genes of interest and minimize potential adverse responses.